Can you freeze chicken salad? Learn my best tips on when you can and when you shouldn’t freeze chicken salads.

-You could always try to freeze chicken salads without mayonnaise then adding in your fruits and vegetables once thawed.
+You could always try to freeze chicken salads without mayonnaise and then add in your fruits and vegetables once thawed.

-The most cost-effective way to experiment with freezing chicken salad is to freeze a single serving.
-Freeze for several days, thaw, and see if you are ok with the texture.
+The most cost-effective way to experiment with freezing chicken salad is test a single serving in the freezer.
+Freeze it for several days to a few weeks, then thaw and see if you are ok with the texture.

-That way, you aren’t wasting a whole batch of chicken salad!
+That way, in case you hate it, you aren’t wasting a whole batch of chicken salad!

 Instead of freezing and eating suboptimal chicken salad, try not to make more chicken salad than your family will eat within 5 days.